RxJS-CN/RxJS-Ultimate-CN/cascading-calls.md

-#Cascading calls
+# Cascading calls

-As cascading call means that based on what call happening another call should take place and possibly another one based on that.
+A cascading call means that based on what call is happening another call should take place and possibly another one based on that.

 ## Dependant calls

 A dependant call means the calls needs to happen in order.
 Call 2 must happen after Call 1 has returned.
 It might even be possible that Call2 needs be specified using data from Call 1.

 Imagine you have the following scenario:

-- A user needs to login first
+* A user needs to login first
-- Then we can fetch their user details
+* Then we can fetch their user details
-- Then we can fetch their orders
+* Then we can fetch their orders

 ### Promise approach

 ```
 login()
      .then(getUserDetails)
      .then(getOrdersByUser)
 ```

 ### Rxjs approach

 ```